 Units Required Units Recommended

 Total academic units 22

 English 4

 Mathematics 3

-Science 3
+Science 4

 Of these, units that must be lab 1

 Foreign language 1

 Social studies 3

 History 1

 Academic electives 5

-Other (specify) Two units advanced electives 2
+Other (specify) 2

-Basis for Selection
+Basis for Selection C6.

-C6.
 Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
-If so, check which applies:

-Open admission policy as described above for all students $\underline{X}$

-Open admission policy as described above for most students, but selective admission for out-of-state students \\\\\ selective admission to some programs \\\\\ other (explain) \\\\\\
+If so, chec which applies: ck Open admission policy as described above for all students Open admission policy as described above for most students, but selective admission for out-of-state students selective admission to some programs other (explain)